Luo-Yihang/3DEnhancer/README.md

 ## :computer: Inference
 The code has been tested on *NVIDIA A100 and V100 GPUs*.
 An NVIDIA GPU with *at least 18GB of memory* is required.

 We provide example inputs in `assets/examples/mv_lq`, where each subfolder contains four sequential multi-view images.
-Run the following command to test with a aligned `prompt` and `noise_level`:
+Perform inference on multi-view images using an aligned `prompt` and `noise_level`.
+For example:

 ```bash
 python inference.py \